 Embed a custom view

 Once you’ve created and published a custom view, you can embed it in your own app: Paid renders the dashboard in a sandboxed iframe, and a signed token scopes the data to exactly one of your customers.
+Only per-customer custom views can be embedded this way; organization-level custom views are for internal use in Paid and are never embeddable, regardless of their status.
 The customer never logs into Paid, and the underlying queries are filtered to that customer in the database, not in the browser.

 This is the recommended, easiest integration: your backend asks Paid for a short-lived token using your API key, and the @paid-ai/embed SDK handles the rest.
 You never manage a signing secret.